ItsK1tty/w1tchdocs/docs/source/reference.rst

 has_ped_got_weapon(``ped``, ``weaponHash``, ``p2``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if a ped has got a weapon.
+Checks whether a ped has got a weapon.

 **Parameters:**